On the nonlinear Dirac equation on noncompact metric graphs: Proof of Theorem

 Precisely, we consider the following norm \be \|\Psi\|_{B_R}:=\|\Psi\|_{L^\infty([0,T],L^2(\G,\C^2))}. \ee Hence, using the $C^1$ regularity of the nonlinearity (given by $p>2$) and the unitarity of $\cU(t)$ on $L^2(\G,\C^2)$, we get

-and then $\M$ is a contraction on $B_R$ equipped with the norm \eqref{eq:wnorm}, for $T>0$ sufficiently small.
+and then $\M$ is a contraction on $B_R$ endowed with the norm \eqref{eq:wnorm}, for $T>0$ sufficiently small.
 However, in order to use the Banach-Caccioppoli Theorem one has to also check that $(B_R, \|\,\cdot\,\|_{B_R})$ is a complete metric space.